Technetium: Chemical properties

-Technetium is located in the seventh group of the periodic table, between rhenium and manganese.
+Technetium is located in group 7 of the periodic table, between rhenium and manganese.
 As predicted by the periodic law, its chemical properties are between those two elements.
 Of the two, technetium more closely resembles rhenium, particularly in its chemical inertness and tendency to form covalent bonds.
 This is consistent with the tendency of period 5 elements to resemble their counterparts in period 6 more than period 4 due to the lanthanide contraction.
-Unlike manganese, technetium does not readily form cations (ions with a net positive charge).
+Unlike manganese, technetium does not readily form cations (ions with net positive charge).
 Technetium exhibits nine oxidation states from −1 to +7, with +4, +5, and +7 being the most common.
-Technetium dissolves in aqua regia, nitric acid, and concentrated sulfuric acid, but it is not soluble in hydrochloric acid of any concentration.
+Technetium dissolves in aqua regia, nitric acid, and concentrated sulfuric acid, but not in hydrochloric acid of any concentration.

 Metallic technetium slowly tarnishes in moist air and, in powder form, burns in oxygen.
+When reacting with hydrogen at high pressure, it forms the non-stoichiometric hydride TcH_{1.3} and while reacting with carbon it forms Tc_{6}C, with cell parameter 0.398 nm.

 Technetium can catalyse the destruction of hydrazine by nitric acid, and this property is due to its multiplicity of valencies.
 This caused a problem in the separation of plutonium from uranium in nuclear fuel processing, where hydrazine is used as a protective reductant to keep plutonium in the trivalent rather than the more stable tetravalent state.
 The problem was exacerbated by the mutually enhanced solvent extraction of technetium and zirconium at the previous stage, and required a process modification.

 Compounds

-Pertechnetate and derivatives
+Pertechnetate and other derivatives

 The most prevalent form of technetium that is easily accessible is sodium pertechnetate, Na[TcO4].
 The majority of this material is produced by radioactive decay from [99MoO4]2−: